cypress-io/cypress-docker-images/factory/README.md

 ### YARN_VERSION

 The version of yarn to install (via npm).
-If not specified, Yarn is not installed.
+If the env is unset or an empty string, Yarn is not installed.

 Example: `YARN_VERSION='1.22.19'`